FaisalTamanoJr/Class-Notes/pages/ENGENVI - Lesson 6.md

 			- Common sources include industrial processes, medical facilities, and household hazardous waste (e.g. batteries, paint, and chemicals).
 	- Composition
 		- Organic waste
-			- Organic waste comprises waste materials that are biological in orgin, includng food scraps, garden waste, and wood.
+			- Organic waste comprises waste materials that are biological in origin, includng food scraps, garden waste, and wood.
 			- This type of waste is biodegradable and can be processed into compost or biogas through methods like [[composting]] or anaerobic digestion.
 		- Paper and cardboard
 			- These materials are recyclable and can be reprocessed into new paper products.